2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc20.00.md

 1. ⚠️ Every App _can_ have a similar `/system` folder.
 Each could have a `.data` folder - this must now be `App_Data`.
     This is rarely used, but you would have to manually rename this folder to `App_Data` if you had it.

+1. ⚠️ DNN had some very old (pre v8) WebApi routes like `app-content`, `app-query` and `app-api` which were removed.
+    If you had these in your code, please use the same route, just without the `app-` prefix.

 1. ⬇️ An old interface `ToSic.Sxc.Blocks.IRenderService` was removed, since it's been superseded by `ToSic.Sxc.Services.IRenderService`.
     We believe it was used in 2-3 v12 Apps, so if you encounter this, just switch to `ToSic.Sxc.Services.IRenderService` instead.